picciaia/jaegertracing_win/README.md

 # https://artifacts.opensearch.org/releases/bundle/opensearch/3.3.2/opensearch-3.3.2-windows-x64.zip
 ```

-Extract the contents and place the `opensearch-3.3.2` folder in the `setup/` directory.
+Extract the contents and rename the folder to `opensearch`, then place it in the `setup/` directory.

 ### 3. Configuration

 #### Jaeger Configuration

-The Jaeger container uses `setup/all-in-one.yaml` for configuration.
+The Jaeger container uses `setup/jaeger/all-in-one.yaml` for configuration.
 You can customize this file to adjust Jaeger's behavior, storage options, and other settings.

 #### OpenSearch Configuration